De Finetti's dividend problem and impulse control for a two-dimensional insurance risk process

 \subsection{Case $u_1\leq u_2$}

-Let $x$ be a size of the first claim $U_1$ chosen according to the d.f. $F$.
+Let $x$ be the size of the first claim $U_1$ chosen according to the distribution function $F$.
 If there is no ruin at the moment of the arrival of the first claim then $x\leq u_1$.
 Define

 where $Z(t)=(u_2-x)+c_2 t -S(t)$.
 Note that when $X_1(0)=u_1-x, X_2(0)=Z(0)=u_2-x\geq u_2-u_1$, then $\{X_1(t)\geq 0, X_2(t)\geq 0\}$ is equivalent to the requirement that $\{\tau_L>t\}$ (see Figure 3).